Gramzman28/Udhaari/README.md

 ### Features Integrated
 * Recyclerview
 * Fragments
-* Search Option
+* Search Option using Filterable
-* Firebase for user login Authentication
+* Firebase Authentication for user login
-* Firebase as realtime Database to store the data of user
+* Firebase Firestore as realtime Database to store the data of user

 ### About